-With the American Taxpayer Relief Act of 2012, Congress made the $5 million exemption from the federal estate tax permanent.
-The exemption is indexed for inflation, and the IRS said that the adjustment for 2013 raises the exemption to $5,250,000.
+In the 2018 Tax Cut and Jobs Act, Congress raised the exemption from the federal estate tax to $11,180,000.
+The exemption is indexed for inflation.
 The federal estate tax system taxes all property you own, including real estate, life insurance, stocks and bonds, and retirement plan balances.

 Once you are in the federal estate tax system, it is painful.
 Each dollar over the exemption amount is taxed at a 40% rate.
 That’s 60¢ for your family, and 40¢ for your favorite relative, Uncle Sam.

 Property passing between spouses is not subject to estate tax, which is good.
-As part of the 2012 tax act, Congress also made permanent "portability" of the estate tax exemption.
-Under portability, the surviving spouse can use the part of the estate tax exemption that the predeceasing spouse did not use.
+As part of the American Taxpayer Relief Act of 2012, Congress made permanent "portability" of the estate tax exemption.
+With portability, the surviving spouse can use the part of the estate tax exemption that the predeceasing spouse did not use.

 If your property will be passing to someone other than a surviving spouse, and you are fortunate enough to have property is excess of the exemption amount, there still are techniques including using trusts, and making gifts to charities and individuals, that can be used to minimize the impact of the federal estate tax.

 If you are making gifts to family members or others, either on an ocassional basis or as part of a program to minimize estate taxes, the maximum amount that can be given to each a person without having to file a gift tax return (an "annual exclusion gift") is now $15,000.00.